CompuTec/computec-docs/docs/processforce/user-guide/mrp/mrp-2-5/vendors-lead-times.md

 3. If no valid rule is found, the system will use the Internal Lead Time from Item Master Data (located under Item Details for review).

 ---
-Optimizing vendor lead times in MRP 2.5 ensures accurate procurement planning and efficient production schedules.
-By defining default vendors, leveraging shipping types and addresses, and implementing custom rules, businesses can fine-tune lead times to align with their supply chain needs.
-Understanding and applying these rules effectively can help minimize delays and enhance overall supply chain efficiency.